 Today, second-hand no longer means cheap.
 In fact, with an explosion of fashion-rental sites, luxury outlets, and online buyers snapping up pre-loved garments, second-hand has become synonymous with mindfulness.
 In fact, according to a UK based study by French e-tailer Patatam, one in five British women admit to feelings of guilt when purchasing new clothes, resulting in them turning to pre-owned garments as sustainable alternatives.
 This finding was followed up with almost two in three (68%) participants interviewed confessing they’d happily buy preowned items.
 It appears the undeniable issues that choke the fashion industry, such as water waste and landfills, is resulting in consumers selling, donating, and buying second-hand clothing giving all garments a second-lease of life.

 While we can all agree shopping second-hand items brings great benefits, from extending the lifecycle of garments to reducing waste, there needs to be a whole separate discussion about what constitutes a worthy second-hand purchase, and more importantly, what doesn’t.
 Recycling, upcycling, reusing or donating clothing highlights how conscious consumers are finally putting their money where their mouth is.
 However, not all clothing is of high-enough quality when it comes to repair or recycling services.
-When it comes to expensive and destructive fabrics, like leather and fur, designers tend to specialize in remodelling garments meaning these fabrics are routinely remade into other forms or accessories.
+When it comes to expensive fabrics, like leather and fur, designers tend to specialize in remodelling garments meaning these fabrics are routinely remade into other forms or accessories.
 However, 95% of recycled clothing derives from the fast fashion industry which is created with synthetic materials like polyester, meaning that when the time comes to remodel or reuse them, they are merely industrial rags not fit for re-purpose.

 According to Fashion United, nearly half of the world’s clothing is made of polyethylene terephthalate (most commonly known as polyester), which today is the most used plastic in the world.
 As if that statistic wasn’t daunting enough, according to Greenpeace, polyester clothing is forecasted to nearly double by 2030.
 This is especially alarming given the eleven-year deadline – 2030, ironically enough – that the world has to reduce its carbon emissions output, of which the fashion industry is the second largest contributor after the fossil fuel industry, if we are to prevent earth from crossing irreversible climate tipping points (a rise in 1.5 degrees Celsius above pre-industrial levels).
 I stated in part one of this series that a small fraction of synthetic materials can only ever be indefinitely recyclable at best, but the simple fact is, most widely-used synthetic materials like polyester, or any fashion textile deriving from crude oil, are not recyclable and do not make worthy second-hand purchases.
 The poor quality of synthetic materials means it lasts 2-3 (maximum) years before it is no longer fit for use – but more importantly, the lack of recyclable qualities of these materials means they are environmentally unsustainable.